VCU-CS-Capstone/cs-25-314-Chatbot-for-Undergraduate-CS/Notes and Research/PossibleTools.md

 ## Step 4: Build the chatbot
 - Using Dialogflow’s console, developers can design and train the chatbot to respond to various intents and queries.
 - The bot can be deployed across multiple channels like websites, mobile apps, and messaging platforms (e.g., Facebook Messenger, Slack).
-- Dialogflow provides SDKs and APIs for further customization and integration
+- Dialogflow provides SDKs and APIs for further customization and integration.

 ## Pro's and Cons: